easilyBaffled/console.tap/proposal.md

 const groupped = arr.reduce(groupBy('type'), {});
 ```

-`console.log`  does not *fit* in these examples. `console.log` is an [ExpressionStatement](https://astexplorer.net/#/gist/9a4032d251e731d16ef236cdee5af6d6/54387ab3f529ae7093f654e5085175991aa16561), it requires its own block.
-As a result, anyone writing in an expressive style has to rewrite their code to fit logging in.
+`console.log`  does not *fit* in these examples.
+While `console.log` [is technically a CallExpression]([AST explorer]https://astexplorer.net/#/gist/6fa0ec9e42ef68f854fdecde72d1def8/dae159eaee59235de9d14109c9b8f95467d212b8) it is most often treated as a Statement because it returns `undefined`.
+As a result, anyone writing in an expressive style has to rewrite their code to accommodate for that result.
 It is a cumbersome and tedious process.
-More than that, though, all of that writing and rewriting to make space for `log` introduces new opportunities for typos and errors.
+More than that, though, all of that writing and rewriting introduces new opportunities for typos and errors.

 # A Solution
 I want to propose a new `console` function.
 It takes in any number of values, logs all of the values, but *only* returns the first value.
 Something like: